AndrewColinMaher/AndrewColinMaher.github.io/README.md

 ### Media

-- The Videos on the site was obtained from [CJBlasts](https://www.youtube.com/channel/UCu1IbqTtDa-7ZE2TJ-E0V5A?)
+- The Videos on the site were obtained from [CJBlasts](https://www.youtube.com/channel/UCu1IbqTtDa-7ZE2TJ-E0V5A?)
-- The images used as placeholders on video modals was provided by [CJBlasts](https://www.youtube.com/channel/UCu1IbqTtDa-7ZE2TJ-E0V5A?)
+- The images used as placeholders on video modals were provided by [CJBlasts](https://www.youtube.com/channel/UCu1IbqTtDa-7ZE2TJ-E0V5A?)
-- The SVG images on the home page and contact page where created by me on [Adobe Illustrator](https://www.adobe.com/ie/products/illustrator.html)
+- The SVG images on the home page and contact page were created by me on [Adobe Illustrator](https://www.adobe.com/ie/products/illustrator.html)

 ### Acknowledgements

-- I like to thanks my mentor Narender Singh for his guidance, I also like to thank my class mate Daisy Mc Girr for helping troubleshoot some problems with me.
+- I would like to thank my mentor Narender Singh for his guidance, I would also like to thank my class mate Daisy Mc Girr for helping troubleshoot some problems with me.